drmkn/ISI-Kolkata-Computing-Lab/README.md

 # ISI-Kolkata-Computing-Lab
-Codes for MTech CS Computing Lab
+My work on coding exercises for the Computing Lab and Introduction to Programming course.